Quia Sum, Cogito: Chapter 8

 Econnect Q4 Power Quota Audit – Inspector Tommathy Wist – Published December 11, 2065

 There are a few different food sources in the area.
 Did you have something specific in mind?
-Unlike most of the automated replies when dealing with the CapDem services that are too redundant to justify wasting a person on, the text is being produced in real time with corrections as well.
+Unlike most of the automated replies when dealing with the CapDem services (the ones too redundant to justify wasting a person on) the text is being produced in real time with corrections to the mistakes made in typing.
 There is someone real on the other end.

 I reply in kind.
-The message appears as I create it using subtle finger movements.
-Usually I wouldn’t acknowledge the action since the “typing” is so second nature, but the new armband causes more errors than I would normally have so I have to focus.
+The message appears as I create it using subtle finger movements registered by the arm band.
+Usually I wouldn’t acknowledge the action since the “typing” is so second nature, but this is the first time using this function with the old model and it causes more errors than I would normally have.
+Conversing efficiently requires minor acknowledgement.
 How did you message me?
 This is supposed to be private feed.

-This is the Response Chat that connects people when a preference based question has been asked.
+This is the Response Chat that connects people when a preference based question have been asked.
 Are you new to our community?
 Welcome!
 I wasn’t aware that you didn’t know.
-Sorry for the surprise 🙁
+Sorry for the surprise ‘‘◠▽◠

 I guess I can’t blend in perfectly.
 Best to play the part of someone new to the area.
 I see.
 Yes.
 This is my first time on this side of town.
 I stop messaging for a moment.
 If I can convince this person to guide me, I won’t attract as much attention.
 Would you be able to help me find my way around?

 … … I can generally, but I have some things to do later and I can’t be there in person.
 Hold on a moment.
-I reflect on the pitiful state of my surroundings and try to comprehend having such a flawed work ethic that I would lay about like all the people I see for the 20 second delay.
+The delay in reply lasts about 20 seconds.
+I take the time to reflect on the pitiful state of my surroundings.
+I can’t imagine having such a dismal work ethic that I would just lay around or play when there was so much else to do.
 Will it be helpful if we actually talked?

 That would be preferable, but I don’t have a communicator on me.